liguowang/CrossMap/docs/index.rst

 **04/01/2019: Release version 0.3.4**

 Fix bugs when chromosome IDs (of the source genome) in chain file do not have 'chr' prefix (such as "GRCh37ToHg19.over.chain.gz").
-This version also allows CrossMap to detect if a VCF mapping was inverted, and if so reverse complements the alternative allele (Thanks to Andrew Yates).
+This version also allows CrossMap to detect if a VCF mapping was inverted, and if so, reverse complements the alternative allele (Thanks to Andrew Yates).
 Improve wording.

 **01/07/2019: Release version 0.3.3**